What is a West Marches Campaign?

 - Google Sheets overload

-Multiple spreadsheets for characters, adventures, experience, and loot
+There are often several spreadsheets to track characters, adventures, experience, and loot.

 - Character management